skorokithakis/python-yeelight/docs/source/flow.rst

 ``Flow.stay`` to just stay at the last state of the flow, or ``Flow.off`` to turn off afterwards.

+``transitions`` is a list of transition instances.
+There are various transition classes available, which are detailed in the :ref:`API reference
+<flow-objects>`.
+The bulbs seem to be limited to around nine transitions (any
+more will produce an "invalid command" error).

 Let's see a few examples.